Guide to Property Auctions

 Know the lingo: the ‘guide price’ is what the property is expected to sell for and what the vendor is hoping to achieve.
 The ‘reserve price’, however, is what must be reached for the auction to be valid.

-You can still make an offer though if the property doesn’t reach this and is withdrawn.
+You can still make an offer if the property doesn’t reach the reserve and is withdrawn.
 The reserve price is confidential, but it’s likely that the price at which it was withdrawn is just shy of this.

 When bidding, be aware that the auctioneer is allowed to bid-off-the-wall, which is essentially pretending someone else is bidding against you.
 This is only allowed up to the reserve price – so don’t get stroppy if you think he’s being naughty!